rkyzk/ecopost/README.md

 ### Test summary

-Most tests passed.
 The following failed tests need to be discussed.

 **Manual tests ‘Update Stories’ section test no. 3 & 4**